ismailnamdar/batman-tv-show/README.md

 - Clone or download the project.

-- Then, in the project directory, you can run:
+- Then, in the project directory, run the following commands
 ### `npm i`
 ### `npm start`